 Prayer Shawls are knit or crocheted in prayer and given to those in the midst of a health crisis or personal need as a symbol of God’s comfort and care.

-All knitters and crocheters are invited to gather at 9:00 am on the second Tuesday of the month.
+All knitters and crocheters are invited to gather at 9:00 am on the second Tuesday of the month from September through May.
 Yarn, treats, guidance, wisdom, support, and humor are shared!

 Quilters meet weekly on Thursday mornings at 9:00 am to tie quilts.
 No sewing is required to join in.
 Packets of squares are available to be sewn at home.

 Ripe Olives, the group for Mount Olive’s seniors, meets during the program year on the 2nd Friday of the month at 9:30 a.m. for education and fellowship opportunities.
 At each meeting, breakfast is provided with a freewill donation.
 Everyone is welcome to attend.
 Sign up in the Gathering Area prior to each event.
 Watch the bulletin, and The Messenger newsletter for further information about programs coming up in 2018!
 Contact Nancy Britson, Director of Congregational Life, with questions – 288-1580 ext.
 202 or firstname.lastname@example.org